niklas-w/Molecular-systematics-course/Tutorials/5.BayesianInference/ReadMe.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/5.BayesianInference/MrBayes1.png" alt="MrBayes1" width="600"></p>

 The first thing to prepare your dataset (which is in NEXUS format).
 MrBayes analyses can be done either by command line step by step or by addig all the parameters and different data partitions to your data file.
-You can add this information in a text editor.
+You can add this information in a text editor at the end of your data file.
 See the following example:

+begin mrbayes;
+	set autoclose=yes;
+	lset nst=6 rates=invgamma;
+	mcmc ngen=100000 printfreq=1000 samplefreq=1000 savebrlens=yes;
+      sumt burnin=20;
+end;

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/5.BayesianInference/MrBayes2.png" alt="MrBayes2" width="600"></p>